 1. Why River Cruise?

 So why should you consider taking a river cruise?
 For many travelers, the slow chug along the river is just the right pace for getting the lay of the land.
+River cruising offers an intimate, immersive way to explore Europe’s heart.
 Sitting on the top deck of a ship under brilliant blue skies, gaze on fabled landscapes dotted with castles, villages and vineyards.
 Just one flight of stairs down you have all the amenities of a modern hotel—restaurants, bars, lounges, fitness facilities, spas, Internet access and comfortable staterooms.

 2. What Do You Want to Cruise On?